magento/devdocs/guides/v2.0/cloud/bk-cloud.md

 {{site.data.var.ece}}, formerly Enterprise Cloud Edition, is a managed and automated hosting platform for Magento specifically created for Cloud infrastructures.
 This version combines {{site.data.var.ee}}, Cloud infrastructure hosting, with a few differences and added features including Git integration and key environments for development, staging, and live production.

-Code, test, and deploy across Development (Integration), Staging, and finally Production environment for continuous integration of your store.
+Code, test, and deploy across Integration, Staging, and finally Production environment for continuous integration of your store.

 For full release notes, see [Release Information]({{page.baseurl}}release-notes/bk-release-notes.html) and [Magento Commerce (Cloud) third-party licenses]({{page.baseurl}}release-notes/thirdparty-mccloud.html).